 Tactical, inspired leadership and motivational communication of the product vision.
 These are CPO’s most prolific skills.

-If you enjoyed reading this article about the chief product officer, you should read these as well:
+If you enjoyed reading this article on chief product officer, you should check out this one about product manager salary.